EZCodeLanguage/EZCode/README.md

 <details open>
 <summary><h2>Community</h2></summary>

-Contribute to the community in many ways including the [EZCode Project Repository](https://github.com/JBrosDevelopment/EZCode-Projects.git) for the community.
-Create a pull request and I will accept as soon as I can.
+Contribute to the community in many ways including the [EZCode Project Repository](https://github.com/JBrosDevelopment/EZCode-Projects.git).
+Create a pull request and it will be accepted as soon as possible.
 There is also the [Discussion Board](https://github.com/JBrosDevelopment/EZCode/discussions) for anybody who has questions or wants to share.
 If you need any help, you can look over the [Wiki](https://github.com/JBrosDevelopment/EZCode/wiki) which includes instructions and documentation.

 Please join our [Discord Server](https://discord.gg/DpBrp6Zy) to get closer to the community!
 </details>